MetalichenLab/MetalichenLab.github.io/research/index.md

 # {% include icon.html icon="fa-solid fa-microscope" %}Research directions

-The first symbiosis to be discovered were lichens.
-Lichens consist of multiple unrelated lineages of microbes: different fungi, unicellular algae, and bacteria.
-Together – and only together – they can form elaborate three-dimensional bodies, which look nothing like individual symbionts.
+Lichen bodies, while looking like a single organism, consist of multiple unrelated lineages of microbes: fungi, unicellular algae, and bacteria.
+In isolation, these can be considered microorganisms.
+Within a lichen, however, the symbionts coordinate their growth, leading to a consistent body plan with multiple tissue-like layers and conserved structures.
+The mechanisms behind these microbe-microbe interactions remain largely unknown.
 Our research focuses on the functional and taxonomic diversity of lichen symbionts and the give-and-take of symbionts into the common outcome.
 We are interested in several topics:

 {% include section.html %}
 {% capture text %}